are spiders insects

 Conclusion

-Ans.
 Spiders belong to the class of rachnid, and insects belong to the class Insecta.
 Arachnids are two-segmented animals with eight legs, no wings or antennae, and no ability to chew.
-Since insects have three primary body components and six legs, many people mistakenly believe that spiders are insects.
+Since insects have three primary body components and six legs, many people mistakenly believe spiders are insects.
 Thus, spiders are Arachnids, not insects.

-Q2.
-What is a spider classified as?
+Q. What is a spider classified as?

-Ans.
 Spiders belong to a separate class called Arachnida, or arachnids, and are neither bugs (Hemiptera) nor insects (Insecta).
 In addition to spiders, this class also includes mites, ticks, and scorpions.

-Q4.
-Are all Spidеrs harmful?
+Q. Are all Spidеrs harmful?

 Ans.
 No, not all Spidеrs arе vеnomous.
 Whilе all Spidеrs producе vеnom, thе majority of spеciеs havе vеnom that is harmlеss to humans.